aloisdeniel/tide/flutter_tide/README.md

 > Why "tide" ?

-Many streams can trigger the tide ... maybe. :)  And it is pronounced almost like "tied" which may represents the idea of having a lot of data aggregater into a single state.
+Many streams can trigger the tide ... maybe. :)  And it is pronounced almost like "tied" which may represents the idea of having a lot of data aggregated into a single state.